RedPitaya/Documentation/quickStart/first.rst

 .. note::

    ``xxxxxx`` are the last six characters of the MAC address of your Red Pitaya board.
 The MAC address is written on the Ethernet connector.

+   Alternatively, you can replace the ``rp-xxxxxx.local`` with Red Pitaya's IP address, which you can get by matching Red Pitaya's MAC address in the APR table (type ``arp -a`` into the terminal/CMD).

 After the **fifth step**, you will get a Red Pitaya main page, as shown below.